Memory Loss Can Occur in the 40s

 Reduce Stress: Lower your levels of outside stimuli, like radio in the car or background noise from an unwatched television.
 Also, try yoga, meditation or tai chi to calm the mind.
 Organization also helps reduce stress.
 De-clutter your home and donate items not used for a year to your local Goodwill.Get Regular Exercise: There are two ways that exercise enhances memory.

 - It boosts circulation which means better blood flow to the brain.

 - It increases growth factors, which are proteins that provide nourishment to brain cells

 Enhance the Diet: Research shows that regular consumption of fish lowers risks for developing Alzheimer's disease.
 Also, incorporate antioxidant-rich foods like spinach, oranges, beets, avocados, and berries.
 Try dietary supplements like fish oil (in place of fish), flaxseed oil, vitamin B12 and folate to boost brain power.

 Get Plenty of Sleep: Try a warm bath before bed to encourage relaxation, maintain a regular schedule for sleeping and waking, and try ear plugs to drown out a snoring partner.

 Incorporate a "Use It or Lose It" Philosophy: Studies show that those who regularly engage in activities requiring cognition lower chances for developing Alzheimer's disease.
 Play chess, read or do puzzles or other brain teasers.
 Also, try this: Before drifting off at night, go backward through your day and try to remember each thing you did before laying down for bed.

 Don't immediately fear "Alzheimer's" the next time you forget why you walked into a room.
-Determine if you are experiencing any of the common causes for memory loss, and make the lifestyle changes recommended above.
+Determine if you are losing memory in your 40s, and make the lifestyle changes recommended above.
 Also, see your health care provider to discuss any possible medical causes.